dexiouz/100DaysOfCode/README.md

 **Inheritance in prototype-based Classes**

 Sometimes we would want a class to have its own methods but at the same time, the class itself should be based off of another class altogether.
-This kind of relationship where one class is extended by another class is known as class inheritance.
+This kind of relationship where one class is extended by another class is known as "**class inheritance**".
 Lets consider two classes.
-One class Developer with a method say codeWriter and another class Human with the method say canRead.
+One class "Developer" with a method say canCode and another class "Human" with the method say canRead.

 #Developer Class
 ```js